-Even as government agencies and tech companies weigh the balance between privacy and public security, app makers have been busy creating encrypted messaging tools, or adding end-to-end encryption to existing messaging services to meet the demands of users who have become more concerned about online privacy.
+Even as government agencies and tech companies try to balance privacy and public security, app makers have been busy creating encrypted messaging tools.
+They've also been adding end-to-end encryption to existing messaging services to meet the demands of users who have become more concerned about online privacy.

-Open Whisper Systems' Signal is a fantastic messaging solution for security-conscious mobile users.
-It's a free all-in-one messaging and voice-call solution that uses end-to-end encryption.
+Signal is a fantastic messaging solution for security-conscious mobile users.
+It's a free all-in-one messaging, voice-call and group-chat solution that uses its own end-to-end encryption.

 Ease of use and strong, open-source, regularly audited encryption makes Signal a favorite of the security-conscious, with accolades from Edward Snowden and other privacy advocates.
 User-friendliness without compromising on security makes Signal a fantastic option for users looking for an encrypted messaging and calling app.

 Threema is a very secure end-to-end encrypted messaging app that uses the NaCl cryptography library to protect your communications.